AndrewNeo82/Rock_Paper_Scissors/README.md

 * I tested the site worked in different browswers, eg Firefox, Edge and Chrome.

-* I confirmed the site is responsive and works on all device types, i found the font I chose for the logo reverts to the secondary choice on some browsers and devices.
+* I confirmed the site is responsive and works on all device types and in both portrait and landscape on mobile devices.

 * I confirmed the links to outside sites are all correct and in working order.

-* I confirmed that the videos play as intended and the user has control over when the videos play and can open them in full screen.
+* The buttons shake as intended on all device types and rapid pressing of the ssame button in succession will not break the game or affect the game counting of the score.

 ## Bugs